ashwin21rao/Sudoku-Solver/README.md

 Play sudoku by running gui.py!
 There are 5 games provided in the games.txt file, in increasing order of difficulty.
 These are loaded into the GUI.

-CLick on a cell to select it.
+Click on a cell to select it.
 Type a digit to enter it into the active cell.
 Press BACKSPACE or DELETE to remove it.
 Click Solve to watch the backtracking algorithm solve the Sudoku Board!